CatCon

 Flow Control

-function takes the top item from the stack and tests whether it is true
+The #if function takes the top item from the stack and tests whether it is true or

-it evaluates the second item on the stack, if false
+false, if true it evaluates the second item on the stack, if false it evaluates

 the third item.